-Loo Niva became active in 1994 and in 1997 organised itself as a non-governmental organisation with the aim of comprehensively developing the living conditions of children.
-This Lalitpur-based organization operates at the grassroots level, but has networked at the national level.
-Through various projects and programmes, the organization supports children’s schooling and strengthens a fair and equal society.
-The aim is to ensure a safe school route for all children, better health and a peaceful living environment, and socio-economic development.
-The organisation’s partners are schools, communities, the municipal sector, human rights organisations and various associations.
+Loo Niva Child Concern Group became active in 1994 and in 1997 it became a non-governmental organization with an aim to comprehensively develop the living conditions of children.
+This Lalitpur-based organization operates at the grassroots level.
+Through various projects and activities, the organization supports children’s schooling and strengthens a fair and equal society.
+The aim is to ensure a safe school route for all children, better health, a peaceful living environment, and socio-economic development.
+The organization’s partners are schools, communities, the municipal sector, human rights organizations, and various associations.
 Loo Niva’s projects are funded by the Finnish Ministry for foreign affairs.
-Interpedia is a Finnish affiliate of Loo Niva.
+Interpedia is a Finnish affiliate of Loo Niva as well.

-This year the plan is to double the number of young people, which means to increase the number of students from three to at least six.
-We also want to improve the quality of support by directing funds towards providing psychosocial support and guidance.
+In the future, we hope to involve more students in the programme.
+We also want to improve the quality of support by directing even more funds towards providing psycho-social support and guidance.